Find a Specialist Near You

 If left untreated, an aortic dissection can lead to a loss of blood flow to major organs, heart failure or an aortic aneurysm.

-Risk of aortic dissection may be elevated due to a number of conditions:
+Your risk of having an aortic dissection may be elevated due to a number of reasons, including:

 - History of high blood pressure

 - Previous thoracic aortic aneurysm